VladislavGordeyko/tic-tac-toe-web-app-contest/README.md

 ## Getting Started

-Navigate to the location where you want your local copy to reside.
-Clone this repo
+Choose a location on your machine for your local copy.
+Clone the repo using:
 ```bash
 git clone https://github.com/VladislavGordeyko/tic-tac-toe-web-app-contest.git
 ```